-For Your Viewing Pleasure: Moneybagg Yo Enlist DaBaby & City Girls For “Said Sum” Remix Visual
+For Your Viewing Pleasure: Moneybagg Yo Enlists DaBaby & City Girls For “Said Sum” Remix [Video]

-Moneybagg Yo has a certified hit on his hands with his recent single “Said Sum”.
-The song sparked interest when Moneybagg tweeted the lyrics before its release.
-“I thought a n*gga who couldn’t get his b*tch back said something”.
-Many assumed this was a sneak diss at his girlfriend Ari Fletcher’s ex-boyfriends.
-Aside from the music Moneybagg Yo and Ari’s relationship is the talk of social media.
-Unless you were one of those who ex’s who thought he was talking about you the immediate reaction was positive and the song was well-received.
-Three months after its initial release “Said Sum” received a remix featuring DaBaby and City Girls.
-DaBaby has been on a feature run ever since he touched down in the hip-hop game and is also one of the most sought after artist on the feature market.
-The City Girls have a fanbase that is always hungry to hear them with other artists and will always welcome a new City Girls feature at any time.
-Today MoneyBag dropped the official video with his featured cast right beside him.
+Moneybagg Yo has a certified hit on his hands with his recent single, “Said Sum”.

+The song sparked interest when Moneybagg tweeted the lyrics, even before its release: “I thought a n*gga who couldn’t get his b*tch back said something”.
+Many assumed this was a sneak diss at one of his girlfriend Ari Fletcher’s ex-boyfriends, but that hasn’t been confirmed nor denied.

+Aside from the music, Moneybagg Yo and Ari’s relationship is always the talk of social media.
+Unless you were one of those who ex’s who thought he was talking about you, the immediate reaction was positive and the song was well-received.
+Three months after its initial release, “Said Sum” has received a remix featuring DaBaby and City Girls.
+DaBaby has been on a feature run ever since he touched down in the hip-hop game and is also one of the most sought after artists on the feature market.
+The City Girls have a fanbase that is always hungry to hear them with other artists and will always welcome a new City Girls feature.

+Today, MoneyBagg Yo dropped the official video with his featured cast right beside him.
 The “Said Sum” remix visual is directed by Ben Marc and you can watch it below.

 Comments